JAC-CS-Programming-4-W23/Notes/1-Input-Output-Streams/README.md

 Syntax: `file_obj.close()`

-If a program exits *properly*, all files will be closed automatically.
+If a program exits *properly*, all currently open files will be closed automatically.

 ## File Context Manager